 MRI without claustrophobia

-Claustrophobia in a narrow tube is not an uncommon problem, even among our patients.
+Claustrophobia in a narrow tube is not a rare problem, even among our patients.
 That’s why at many locations we only use equipment that has extra-large diameters and narrow equipment depths.
-In addition, our staff is trained in dealing with patients with claustrophobia.
+In addition, our staff are trained in dealing with patients with claustrophobia.

 Technical equipment

-At our various locations, we work exclusively with MRI equipment from Siemens-Healthineers, formerly Healthcare.
-With this optimal equipment, we can use the most effective imaging for accurate diagnoses with the least possible stress for our patients.
+At our various locations, we work exclusively with MRI machines from Siemens Healthineers, formerly Healthcare.
+With this optimal equipment, we can use the most effective imaging for precise diagnoses with the least possible stress for our patients.

 Where can you have an MRI examination in Munich?

-You can have various MRI examinations performed in our group of practices.
+You can have various MRI examinations carried out in our network of practices.
 In addition to joint MRI and vascular MRI, we also offer organ MRI for the heart, kidney or gastrointestinal tract.
-Special diagnostics for cancers such as prostate or breast cancer are an integral part of our daily radiological routine.
+Special diagnostics for cancers such as prostate or breast cancer are an integral part of our everyday radiology work.

 How does an MRI scan work?

-Magnetic resonance imaging (MRI, magnetic resonance imaging) works by using magnetic fields and radio waves.
+Magnetic resonance imaging (MRI, magnetic resonance imaging) works using magnetic fields and radio waves.
 No X-rays are used.
-The patients are therefore not exposed to radiation during the MRI examination.
+Patients are therefore not exposed to radiation during the MRI examination.

 Radiation free examination